resilient-http/resilient.js/README.md

 Returns an HTTP client-only interface.
-Useful to provide encapsulation from public usage and avoid resilient-specific configuration methods to be called from the public API, useful to provide a limited API version to developers
+Useful to provide encapsulation from public usage and avoid resilient-specific configuration methods to be called from the public API.
+This is a restricted API useful to provide for high-level developers

 ### resilient#areServersUpdated()
 Return: `boolean`